Lomatia tasmanica: Conservation

 Lomatia tasmanica has been declared critically endangered under the Australian government's Environment Protection and Biodiversity Conservation Act 1999.
 It is also classified at a state level as "Endangered" under the Tasmanian government's Threatened Species Protection Act 1995.

-The original plant group that King discovered in 1934 has disappeared (and likely died out), and the sole remaining group of approximately 500 plants covers a 1.2-kilometer-long area in the extreme southwest of Tasmania.
+The original plant group that King discovered in 1934 has disappeared (and likely died out), and the sole remaining group of approximately 500 to 600 plants covers a 1.2-kilometre-long area in the extreme southwest of Tasmania.
 This area is prone to fires and other natural threats to the plants, so Tasmania has begun an effort to develop other populations of L. tasmanica in controlled environments such as the Royal Tasmanian Botanical Gardens, which has been propagating the plant from cuttings since 1994.
 Because of its fragility and rarity, their specimens are not on display to the public.
 Due to its inability to reproduce sexually, there is no possibility of increasing the plant's genetic diversity to promote disease resistance through purely natural means.

-Infestation with the fungal pathogen Phytophthora cinnamomi has been recorded in other plant species around 20 m away from some wild L. tasmanica populations.
+Infestation with the oomycete pathogen Phytophthora cinnamomi has been recorded in other plant species around 20 m away from some wild L. tasmanica populations.
 Bushfire could also spread this pathogen and potentially facilitate its infection of the remaining wild plants.